Image credit: El Kemosabe

 To feed your animals, you need hay.
 To get hay, you need to use the scythe on grass.
 This hay will automatically stockpile on any silos you've built, so it's useful to have that set up before you get any cows or chickens.
 You can check on your hay reserves by walking up to your silo and right-clicking.

-At the end of autumn, you absolutely want to make sure your silo(s) are full — grass doesn't grow in winter, and you don't want your animals to starve.
+At the end of fall, you absolutely want to make sure your silo(s) are full — grass doesn't grow in winter, and you don't want your animals to starve.

 Take Care of Your Animals